Building a union from scratch

 }

-Each join call applies the canonicalisation rules: range merging, literal collapse, etc.
+The join::compute pass applies the canonicalisation rules: range merging, literal collapse, etc.

 Method 3: from_type for incremental modification